 Storage Made Easy – Alternatives

-Storage Made Easy does have some competition in the field that can provide a different variation of features.
-Case in point, pCloud is a service that has a moderately more user-friendly apparatus with a slightly cheaper price with more storage space.
-However, if SME’s big appeal to the user is private encryption, cloud’s own version is not part of the basic package and requires additional charges.
+Storage Made Easy does have some competition in the field that can provide a different variety of features.
+Case in point, pCloud is a service that has a moderately more user-friendly apparatus at a slightly cheaper price with more storage space.
+However, if SME’s big appeal to the user is private encryption, the cloud’s own version is not part of the basic package and requires additional charges.

 Storage Made Easy is specifically designed for interconnection between multiple storage locations.
 The system isn’t designed to provide storage, merely to manage it.
 If someone is looking for an alternative to DropBox or iCloud, they might be surprised and disappointed to know that SME is not exactly that.
 However, if someone is looking to streamline their interactions with already established programs like Google Drive and Amazon S3 and add an exemplary security apparatus on top of it, SME might just be the product for them.
 Thank you for reading our Storage Made Easy review!
 Please share your opinions in the comments below!